vyshnav20/Department-Management-and-Learning-Platform/README.md

 **Features:**
 - Schedule and manage exams efficiently.
-- Students can attend exams and view results in real time.
+- Students can attend exams and view results in real-time.
 - Lab exam module for practical evaluations.

 **Technologies Used:**